 Bellinger compared intelligence levels among children whose mothers had been exposed to neurotoxins while pregnant, versus children whose mothers had not been exposed while pregnant.
 His results showed a total loss of 16.9 million IQ points.
 This was largely due to exposure of the most common pesticides used in agriculture, known as organophosphates.
 Bellinger and other experts believe that a number of toxins are damaging the brains of unborn children.
 They are lowering IQ’s and causing ADHD and autism spectrum disorder.
 These researchers believe that “children worldwide are being exposed to unrecognized toxic chemicals that are silently eroding intelligence, disrupting behaviors, truncating future achievements and damaging societies.”
+(1)

 So what toxins are we talking about?

 Ground water riddled with arsenic affects around 750,000 people, many in South Asia.
 Arsenic is a semi-metallic element that occurs naturally in the earth’s crust, but exposure is a problem.
 Human exposure is causing cancer, blood vessel damage, abnormal heartbeat and other illnesses.
 Arsenic posioning affects the skin, liver, lungs and kidneys, and can eventually lead to death.
 Exposure to arsenic while pregnant can lead cause a miscarriage or birth defects.
 Children who are exposed to arsenic for a long period of time may have a diminished IQ.
+(2)

-How Toxins Affect the Brain
+How Environmental Toxins Affect the Brain

-Researchers note that the rates of diagnosis of autism spectrum disorder and ADHD are increasing.
+Overall, researchers note that the rates of diagnosis of autism spectrum disorder and ADHD are increasing.
 Neurobehavioral development disorders affect 10-15% of births today.
 For a brain to properly develop, neurons must move in a precise sequence.
-These toxins, along with several others, have the potential to disrupt this sequence, greatly affecting brain development.
-Exposure to toxins, specifically as a fetus or a child, can cause permanent brain injury.
+These environmental toxins, along with several others, may disrupt this sequence, greatly affecting brain development.
+Unfortunately, exposure to toxins, specifically as a fetus or a child, can cause permanent brain injury.

-Grandjean compared the problem to climate change when he said, “we don’t have the luxery to sit back and wait until science figures out what’s really going on, what the mechanisms are, what the doses are, and that sort of thing.
+Grandjean compared the problem to climate change when he said, “we don’t have the luxury to sit back and wait until science figures out what’s really going on, what the mechanisms are, what the doses are, and that sort of thing.
 We’ve seen with lead and mercury and other poisons that it takes decades.
 And during that time we are essentially exposing the next generation to exactly the kind of chemicals that we want to protect them from.”
+(7)